Right Arrow

 The physical environment significantly influences criminal behavior.
 Well-lit, visible spaces discourage illicit activity by eliminating concealment.

-• Sightlines: Maintaining clear sightlines from store entrances and eliminating landscaping that creates hiding spots signals active management.
+• Sightlines: maintaining clear sightlines from store entrances and eliminating landscaping that creates hiding spots signals active management.

-• Signage: Visible signage establishing behavioral expectations and parking restrictions demonstrates security consciousness to both customers and potential offenders.
+• Signage: visible signage establishing behavioral expectations and parking restrictions demonstrates security consciousness to both customers and potential offenders.

 Audio deterrence and intervention